 Before we make such a disclosure, we will provide you with an opportunity to object.
 If you are not present or are incapacitated or it is an emergency or disaster relief situation, we will use our professional judgment to determine whether disclosing your medical information is in your best interest under the circumstances.

-Business Associates: We may contract with one or more third parties (our business associates) in the course of our business operations.
+Personal Representative: You have the right to designate someone as your personal representative.
+That person can exercise your rights and make choices about your medical information.
+Business Associates: We may contract with one or more third parties (our business associates} in the course of our business operations.
 We may disclose your medical information to our business associates so that they can perform the job that we have asked them to do.
 We require that our business associates sign a business associate agreement.

 Other Legal Restrictions: We will not use or disclose your medical information if it is prohibited or materially limited by other applicable law including, but not limited to, the Illinois Nursing Home Care Act; Illinois Medical Practice Act; Illinois Mental Health and Developmental Disabilities Code; Illinois AIDS Confidentiality Act; Genetic Information Privacy Act; Illinois Mental Health and Developmental Disabilities Act; and the Federal Drug Abuse, Prevention, Treatment and Comprehensive Alcohol Abuse and Alcoholism Prevention, Treatment, and Rehabilitation Act of 1970.
 We will notify you following a breach involving your unsecured medical information.

-Access: You have the right to examine and to receive a copy of your medical information, with limited exceptions.
+INDIVIDUAL RIGHTS Access: You have the right to examine and to receive a paper or electronic copy of your medical information, with limited exceptions.
 You must make a written request to obtain access to our medical information.
 You should submit your request to the contact at the end of this notice.
 You may obtain a form from that contact by which to make your request.

-We may charge you reasonable, cost-based fees for a copy of your medical information, for mailing the copy to you, and for preparing any summary or explanation of your medical information you request.
+We may charge you reasonable, cost-based fees for the labor and supplies associated with generating a copy of your medical information, for postage associated with mailing the copy to you, and for labor costs associated in preparing any summary or explanation of your medical information you request.
 If you are under 18 and your request involves access to medical information relating to mental health and disabilities, we must provide to you assistance in interpreting the record at no charge.
 No charges for copies will be assessed for individuals who are indigent.
 Contact us using the information at the end of this notice for information about our fees.